Feature Selection: A Data Perspective: Feature Selection with Structured Features

 Above methods consider the disjoint group structures among features.
-However, groups may overlap with each other in some applications~\citep{jacob2009group,jenatton2011structured,zhao2009composite}.
-One motivating example is the usage of biologically meaningful gene/protein groups mentioned in~\citep{ye2012sparse}.
+However, groups may also overlap with each other~\cite{jacob2009group,jenatton2011structured,zhao2009composite}.
+One motivating example is the usage of biologically meaningful gene/protein groups mentioned in~\cite{ye2012sparse}.
 Different groups of genes may overlap, i.e., one protein/gene may belong to multiple groups.
-Under this scenario, Group Lasso and Sparse Group Lasso are not applicable.
-A general overlapping Sparse Group Lasso regularization is similar to the regularization term of Sparse Group Lasso:
+A general Overlapping Sparse Group Lasso regularization is similar to the regularization term of Sparse Group Lasso.
+The difference is that different feature groups $G_{i}$ can have an overlap, i.e., there exist at least two groups $G_{i}$ and $G_{j}$ such that $G_{i}\bigcap G_{j}\neq \emptyset$.